neuraloperator/neuraloperator/doc/source/modules/api.rst

 Layers
 ======

-In addition to the full architectures, we also provide building blocks:
+In addition to the full architectures, we also provide building blocks in the form of PyTorch layers you can use to build your own models:

 Neural operator Layers
 ++++++++++++++++++++++